-This Normandy D-Day Tour departs from Paris and makes tour stops at Pointe du Hoc, the American Cemetery in Normandy located at Colleville-sur-Mer, and the village of Arromanches where you can see Churchill's Mulberry Harbor.
-The German artillery battery at Longue-sur-Mer and the Caen Memorial are part of this Normandy D-Day Tour.
+Visit the D-Day Landing Beaches with a 12-hour Normandy D-Day Tour from Paris.
+The tour makes stops at Pointe du Hoc, the American Cemetery located above Omaha Beach, the village of Arromanches, the German artillery battery at Longue-sur-Mer and the Caen Memorial Museum.
 This tour will leave you with lasting impressions of the Invasion of Normandy that took place on June 6, 1944.

 Normandy D-Day Tour Highlights

-- Includes pickup from and return to your central Paris hotel or apartment
+- Pickup Location: Pickup and return to your central Paris hotel or apartment

-- Transportation is with a deluxe air-conditioned minibus that seats 8 passengers
+- Vehicle: Deluxe air-conditioned minibus that seats 8 passengers

-- Lunch is not included in the tour price, but you will stop in a town where there are many little restaurants to have lunch.
+- Meals: Meals are not included are not included in the tour price, but you will stop in a town where there are restaurants to have lunch on your own.

 Normandy D-Day Tour Details